Ideas and Advice for Surviving an Active Shooter Situation

-In this scenario, you are literally fighting for your life.
-There are no rules and there is no such thing as a clean fight.
-The attacker has a weapon and you don’t.
+In this scenario, you are fighting for your life.
+There are no rules and no such thing as a clean fight.
+The attacker has a weapon, and you don’t.

 If possible, charge the shooter quickly before they can aim their weapon.
 Get in close enough to make it difficult for them to point the weapon at you.

-- Punch, kick, scratch, bite anything you can to inflict damage on the shooter.
+- Punch, kick, scratch, bite anything to damage the shooter.

 - Gouge their eyes with your fingernails.
 Kick them in the groin.
 Pull their hair.

 Pay Attention to Emergency Alerts

-Pay attention to alerts on the public announcement system, or on your phone.
+Pay attention to alerts on the public announcement system or your phone.
 Follow the instructions on the alert and act quickly.
 Seconds count.

-Since I began writing this article, I’ve received additional tips and suggestions I’ve received on social media and discussion forums.
+Since I began writing this article, I’ve received additional tips and suggestions on social media and discussion forums.
 I’ll work these suggestions into the full article as time permits.
 Please leave a comment below if you have additional ideas.

 - Once you are in a safe location, call the police. as quickly as possible.
-The quicker you call for help, the sooner police will arrive to help deal with the active shooter.
+The quicker you call for help, the sooner police arrive to help deal with the active shooter.
 Also, paramedics can arrive on the scene to start helping the wounded.